mapbox/ecs-watchbot/readme.md

 --- | --- | ---
-cluster | | the ARN for an ECS cluster clusterRole | | the name of the cluster's IAM role watchbotVersion | | the version of watchbot to use service | | the name of the worker service serviceVersion | | the version of the worker service to use env | {} | environment variables to set on worker containers command | undefined | overrides a Dockerfile's `CMD` notificationEmail | | the email address to receive failure notifications prefix | Watchbot | a prefix for logical resource names user | false | create an IAM user with permission to publish
+cluster | | the ARN for an ECS cluster clusterRole | | the name of the cluster's IAM role service | | the name of the worker service serviceVersion | | the version of the worker service to use env | {} | environment variables to set on worker containers command | undefined | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use notificationEmail | | the email address to receive failure notifications prefix | Watchbot | a prefix for logical resource names user | false | create an IAM user with permission to publish